Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-How to Encourage Birds to Visit Your Yard
+Encourage Birds to Visit Your Yard

-Not only are birds interesting to observe, they are beneficial to the garden for a variety of reasons.
+Not only are birds interesting to observe, but they are also beneficial to the garden for a variety of reasons.
 Birds are natural pollinators, meaning that they transfer pollen from one plant to another.
 Since not all plants can pollinate themselves, and since there is such a severe bee shortage, birds help fill in that necessary gap.

-According to the experts, birds will have three basic needs: food, cover/shelter and nesting areas.
+According to the experts, birds will have three basic needs: food, cover/shelter, and nesting areas.
 If you provide these three things year-round, birds will be naturally attracted to your garden, regardless of whether you live in the big city or a suburb.

-You may be inclined to think that any type of seed will attract birds, and you may be partially correct, however different types of birds tend to prefer to eat different things.
+You may be inclined to think that any type of seed will attract birds, and you may be partially correct; however, different types of birds tend to prefer to eat different things.
 In addition to typical seeds, consider setting out fruits such as berries or low-quality apples.

 During harsh winter months, birds may need a source of fat in order to thrive.
 Install a suet or “fat block” (see instructions below) to help birds such as starlings throughout the cold winter months.
 Avoid placing homemade suet cakes in warmer climates, as the suet may become rancid; commercial suet had been treated to not spoil.